Shivamxeric/chat/README.md

-# Web-Based Chat Application Requirements
+# Web-Based Chat Application

 This is  Web-Based Chat-Application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It allows users to register, log in, and chat with other users in real time.

+---

 ## Features